TOSIT-IO/hive/tdp/README.md

 Commit `fix(build): upgrade protobuf version` upgrades protobuf from version 2.5.0 to 3.25.5 to avoid a compilation failure caused by a Tez version upgrade.

+Commit `HIVE-22398 Remove Yarn queue management via ShimLoader.` Legacy MR Hive used this shim loader to do fair scheduling using Yarn Queues non public APIs.
+This patch will remove this code since it is not used anymore and new YARN-8967 changes will break future version upgrade, this is the case with Hadoop 3.3.6.

+Commit `fix(build): upgrade protobuf version` upgrades protobuf from version 2.5.0 to 3.25.5 to avoid a compilation failure caused by a Tez version upgrade.

 Commit `HIVE 27336 : Upgrade Tez to >= 0.10.2 in Hive-3.X` is necessary to avoid compilation failure with Hadoop 3.3.6 and Tez 0.10.4.

 Commit `HIVE-21777: Maven jar goal is producing warning due to missing dependency (Aron Hamvas via Peter Vary)` is necessary for compilation otherwise maven will search a snapshot version  for apache-directory-clientapi version which does not exist although it is specified as non snapshot in the pom.xml.